 - Add to a large bowl and toss with salt and lime juice.
 Refrigerate until ready to use.

 - Thaw shrimp if necessary and blot dry with a paper towel.

 - In another shallow bowl add the salt, pepper, onion powder, garlic powder and shredded coconut.
 Mix well.

-- Hold each shrimp by the tail and dip into the eggs and then the coconut mixture and then place on a plate.
+- Dip a shrimp into the eggs and then the coconut mixture and then place on a plate.
 Continue with all the shrimp.
 Make sure the shrimp is well coated with the coconut.

-- In the meantime add your coconut oil to a small to medium skillet and heat to medium high.
+- In the meantime add your coconut oil to a large skillet and heat to medium high heat

-- Add the shrimp one by one, working in batches.
+- When sizzling, turn the heat down to medium.
+Add the shrimp one by one, working in batches.
 When they start browning on the bottom, flip and brown the other side.
 This should only take a few minutes per side.
 Adjust the heat if they are getting too brown or not brown enough.

 - Place some paper towels on another plate and when the shrimp are done frying, place them on the towels to drain the excess oil.

 Amount Per Serving: Calories: 52Unsaturated Fat: 0g